Jarre-ing experiences

 From the beginning, the sound world of Oxygene has always been for me a crepuscular world of stone, sky, wood, and water, devoid of people.
 It’s the sound of the planet before humans evolved, or the planet that will exist after we’re gone.
 To continue the pseudo-poetic vein, it’s the sound you might hear if you could only strip away the overlying noise of human fuss.

-• Part I introduces the sound world
+- Part I introduces the sound world

-• Part II adds drama
+- Part II adds some drama

-• Part IV restarts proceedings and functions as the heart of the album
+- Part IV restarts proceedings and functions as the heart of the album

-• Part V begins as a languid change of pace, before stepping up a gear and providing a bit of arcadian longing
+- Part V begins as a languid change of pace, before stepping up a gear and providing a bit of arcadian longing

-• Part VI provides a muted “come-down” to conclude the album.
+- Part VI provides a muted “come-down” to conclude the album.

 Jarre’s prehistory